Ioannis Canellos / Using ChatGPT via gptel to make my Emacs nutrition tracker smarter

 (error (message "No heading found; skipping nutrition update.")))))

-Registering the post processing function as an org-capture hook Link to heading
+Registering the post processing function as an org-capture hook

 The final step is to add a hook that will call the function above before finalizing the capture process.